 (b) destroy a Part 5 record when it would be required to do so under section 41(1)(b) of the Act if the Part 5 record were a record obtained under a warrant.

-(2) The Commissioner of Police, the Corruption and Crime Commission and the Australian Crime Commission must keep such records concerning Part 5 records as are necessary to enable documents and information to be identified and obligations under this Act to be complied with.
+(2) The Commissioner of Police, the Corruption and Crime Commission, a designated Commission and the Australian Crime Commission must keep such records concerning Part 5 records as are necessary to enable documents and information to be identified and obligations under this Act to be complied with.

 (3) In this regulation —

-“Part 5 record” means a record or report delivered to the police force, the Corruption and Crime Commission or the Australian Crime Commission in accordance with an order under section 31(3)(b) of the Act.
+Part 5 record means a record or report delivered to the police force, the Corruption and Crime Commission, a designated Commission or the Australian Crime Commission in accordance with an order under section 31(3)(b) of the Act.

 [Regulation 7 amended by No. 74 of 2004 s.
 73(2); amended in Gazette 5 May 2006 p.
-1736.]
+1736; 21 Sep 2007 p.
+4735.]

 8. Annual reports